google/jsonnet/doc/language/java_comparison/README.md

 This little code example shows how a Jsonnet config using object-oriented features can be transliterated (in a structure-preserving manner) to use the object-oriented features of Java.
 Not all Jsonnet programs can be converted to Java because Jsonnet has mixins and virtual inner classes.
-The semantics are also different, as Jsonnet is lazy and Java is eager.
+Execution order is also different, as Jsonnet is lazy and Java is eager.
 Likewise, Java programs cannot all be converted to Jsonnet because they have mutable state and I/O.

 However said all this, there is a significant overlap between the two languages.
 This example fits